 While some owners will keep their horses from purchase into old age, others enjoy the experience of buying a young or project horse with the intention of selling it on, ideally for a small profit, at a later date.

-Equally some individuals will kindly offer to help out a friend with the process of selling a horse that either hasn’t worked out, or is no longer suitable for whatever reason, which they don’t have the time or knowledge to sell themselves.
+Equally some individuals will offer to help out a friend with the process of selling a horse that either hasn’t worked out, or is no longer suitable for whatever reason, which they don’t have the time or knowledge to sell themselves.

-While you might not be a horse dealer, you might be surprised by when the law views a person to be a business seller.
+While you might not be working as a dealer, you may be surprised when the law views a person to be a business seller.
 It’s very important to understand this because business sellers have to work within the restrictions of the Sale of Goods Act 1979.